THE PERFECT BEACH VACATION IN COMPORTA PORTUGAL

 How to get to Fontainhas Gale beach

 Here’s how you get there: Plug “Fontainhas-Gale” into Google Maps, drive to the end of the road at the camping entrance, turn right along the road, drive thru the apartment complex to the back corner (it will seem obvious) until you see an entrance to a staircase.
 There’s a small parking lot there.
-You take the path along the camping platz fence, to the big stairs, then be prepared to be wowed.
+You take the path along the camping platz fence, to the big stairs.

 Galé Beach path